vladidit/simple-search/README.md

 ### How do I get set up? ###

-0. Clone package from repo
+* Clone package from repo
-1. Set your composer file to autoload Simple Search classes and update autoload files
+* Set your composer for autoload Simple Search classes and update it

 ```
  "autoload": {